helmutkaufmann/wn-queuedresize-plugin/README.md

 ---

-## 3. Command Line Interface (CLI) - All ParametersThe CLI commands are used for mass generation and maintenance.
+## 3. Command Line Interface (CLI) - All Parameters
+The CLI commands are used for mass generation and maintenance.

-### A. `queuedresize:warmup` (Batch Processing)Recursively generates resized images for a directory.
+### A. `queuedresize:warmup` (Batch Processing)
+Recursively generates resized images for a directory.
 | Parameter | Alias | Required | Description | Example Value |
 | --- | --- | --- | --- | --- |
 | **`path`** | (argument) | Yes | The relative folder path to scan for original images (e.g., inside `storage/app/media`). | `"media/gallery"` |